latex3/latex3.github.io/_posts/2018-12-19-l3build-upload.md

 character limit on what can be included here; you may wish to maintain a longer, more detailed, list of changes in a separate CHANGELOG file.

-Additional fields to what are listed above are possible; this example isn't intended to be exhaustive.
-The full list of possibilities is available either through the [CTAN API documentation](https://ctan.org/help/submit) or through the l3build documentation.

-## Running `l3build upload`

-Assuming the above information has been added to the `build.lua` configuration file, `l3build` will check whether any required fields have been omitted and prompt them in an interactive terminal.
+Before the upload process, `l3build` will check whether any required fields have been omitted and prompt them in an interactive terminal.
-In particular, the user will be asked their name and email address for verification purposes;
+In particular, the user will be asked their email address for verification purposes;
 in general this information should not be hard-coded into the `build.lua` file if that file is to be stored publicly.

+Rather than an interactive query, the email field can also be set as a command line option as in

+    l3build upload --email "my.email@mail.com" ...

-For example, you could create a file `build-private.lua` file in your personal `texmf/scripts` directory containing
+Alternatively, you could create a file `build-private.lua` file in your personal `texmf/scripts` directory containing

     uploadconfig = uploadconfig or {}